jfernancordova/subscription-service/README.md

 4. Access the service locally by opening a web browser and visiting http://localhost.

-5. To see the mails trought [mailhog](https://github.com/mailhog/MailHog): http://localhost:8025
+5. To see the mails through [mailhog](https://github.com/mailhog/MailHog): http://localhost:8025

 6. To populate data to the database:
    ```bash